-Pay for delete strategy likely won't work with every account.
-It's a better use of your time probably to try this negotiation on the entries that are most likely to get a good response.
-For example, don't try a pay for delete on accounts that are current, but rather have lengthy delinquency.
-The accounts that typically are best for a pay for delete are collections and charge-offs.
+Pay for delete strategy won't work with every account.
+It's a better use of your time to try this negotiation on the entries that are most likely to get a good response.
+For example, don't try a pay for delete on accounts that are current, but have past delinquency or accounts that have already been paid off.
+The accounts that are best for a pay for delete are collections and charge-offs.